What 100 Crunches a Day Did for Me

 What Are Crunches?
 Can you do 100 a day?

-Through this, you’ll be able to isolate your abs and get a serious burn while also getting a lot more reps in just through the shorter range of motion alone.
+Through this, you’ll be able to isolate your abs and get a serious burn (this is how you sculpt abs and build core strength) while also getting a lot more reps in just through the shorter range of motion alone.

 Can you do 100 a day?